 The lakes in the park are not stocked by the provincial hatcheries but they still support healthy populations of rainbow and cutthroat trout.
 This can be attributed to the abundance of spawning habitat in streams and along the lakeshores.
 In the fall, spawning trout can often been seen from small footbridges as the trail crosses the outlets of Ladyslipper Lake, Pyramid Lake, and Lake of the Woods.

 Ladyslipper is reputed to have the best fishing in the park.
-Though the fish are generally small (6 to 10 inches), they are plentiful.
+Though the fish are generally small (six to ten inches), they are plentiful.
 No special restrictions apply.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 There are no viewing platforms but the scenery in the park is spectacular wherever you go.
 Hiking along the rim offers 360-degree vistas of the Cascade Mountains and the Okanagan Mountain Range.
 The peaks of Manning Park can be seen in the distance on clear days.
 The trails up to the rim travel through mixed forests of beautiful larch that turn golden in the fall.
 Stone City, the Giant Cleft, and the Devil’s Woodpile are fantastic rock formations that highlight the unique geology of the park.